kalecream/morning-messages/README.md

 # Morning Messages

 A simple python script to send cute messages to my boyfriend.
-It gives him the weather, news
+It gives him the weather and news currently.

 ## Installation